cs50/cs50.readthedocs.io/heroku.md

     atop `application.py`, if not there already.

 1. In CS50 IDE, execute the below to import `finance.db` into your PostgreSQL database, where `URI` is that same URI.
 Be sure to append `?sslmode=require` to the URI.
+Note that disabling SSL's certification verification with `--no-ssl-cert-verification` is not recommended in general but seems to be a [temporary workaround](https://github.com/dimitri/pgloader/commit/16dda01f371f033e0df75d80127643605df7830f).

     ```
     pgloader --no-ssl-cert-verification finance.db URI?sslmode=require